-Between them they have kayaked thousands of kilometers experiencing nearly every condition the sea could throw at them.
+Between Jeff, Geoff and Shaun, they have kayaked tens of thousands of kilometer’s experiencing nearly every condition the sea could throw at them.
 Their in depth knowledge and experience is what makes Sea Kayaking Cornwall unique.
 All of the team at Sea Kayaking Cornwall are eager to pass on their knowledge and experiences, enabling others to share the environments and places they have been.

 Jeff, Shaun and Geoff only use respected and experienced guides/coaches who they know will keep you safe and give you the best possible experience out on the water.
-Sea Kayaking Cornwall is an authorised ISKGA expedition centre and use ISKGA Guides to lead their expeditions, both in the U.K and abroad.
+Sea Kayaking Cornwall only uses ISKGA Guides to lead their expeditions, both in the U.K and abroad.

 Jeff is a world renowned expedition Sea Kayaker, and has chalked up record breaking circumnavigations of Japan, South Georgia and Ireland as well as completing many other expeditions in Norway, Sweden, Alaska, Iceland, Sardinia, Malta and closer to home, Scotland.

-When Jeff is not paddling or sailing his local Cornish waters, you will no doubt find him on an expedition in some remote corner of the globe
+When Jeff is not paddling or sailing his local Cornish waters, you will no doubt find him either writing for the Ocean Paddler magazine or on an expedition in some remote but beautiful corner of the globe

 Shaun started paddling informally by doing touring adventurous expedition paddling with friends in Africa, trips were in a variety of areas that included the upper Zambezi, Portuguese islands of Mozambique and the coastal waters of South Africa.